CARBONISTE Release Party · Saturday, May 30 · Sonoma, CA

 Reserve Brut · 96 pts, Jeb Dunnuck

 La Vida Bella is our reserve sparkling — méthode traditionnelle, hand-disgorged, no shortcuts.
 The grown-up in the room.
+Less than 100 cases made.
 Jeb Dunnuck gave it 96 points.

 Passe-Tout-Grains